bostelk/ReadFileCache/README.md

 # Read File Cache

 Inject a read file cache into a process.
 Work in progress.
 To measure and test improvements to Path of Exile.
+This work is a fork of [DLL Injector](https://github.com/TomerGibor/DLLInjector).

 # DLL Injector